Americal Division: Vietnam

 The division was reactivated 25 September 1967 at Chu Lai in Vietnam from a combination of units already in Vietnam and newly arrived units.
 Its precursor, a division-sized task force known as Task Force Oregon was created in Quảng Ngãi and Quảng Tín provinces from the 3rd Brigade of the 25th Infantry Division, the 1st Brigade of the 101st Airborne Division, and the 196th Light Infantry Brigade (all brigades that deployed separately to Vietnam in 1966).
 Task Force Oregon operated in close cooperation with the 1st Marine Division in the I Corps Military Region.
 As more US Army units arrived in Vietnam the two divisional brigades were released back to their parent organizations and two arriving separate brigades were assigned to Task Force Oregon, which was in turn re-designated the 23rd Infantry Division (Americal).

 The division was composed of the 11th, 196th, and 198th Light Infantry Brigades and divisional support units.
 Both the 11th and 198th brigades were newly formed units.
+On 8 December 1967 Company C, 123d Aviation Battalion, an element of the division, was constituted, and activated in Vietnam.

 The division suffered an important defeat at the Battle of Kham Duc but gave a solid performance during the Tet Offensive, the Battle of Lo Giang and the Battle of Landing Zone Center/Hill 352.
 Platoon Sergeant Finnis McCleery was awarded the Medal of Honor for his valiant efforts on Hill 352.
 Sgt.
 Alan Allen was awarded the Silver Star for this same battle.
 Both men were members of A Co.
 1/6 198th.
 20 men from A Company were lost in the Battle of Lo Giang on 8 February 1968.
 A Co. of the 198th was awarded the Presidential Unit Citation for its heroic efforts in the Battle of Lo Giang, 8 February 1968.